munavi/smart_cellar_backend_db/README.md

 ```
 ## Environment Variables

 Before running the project, you need to set up environment variables.
-Create a .env file in the root directory of the project and add the following variables:
+Create an .env file in the root directory of the project and add the following variables:
 ```bash
 SERVER=http://localhost:4000
 PORT=4000